hyperledger/anoncreds-spec/spec/data_flow_presentation_verify.md

 presentation failed, such as which NRP failed verification (if any).

 The [[ref: verifier]] SHOULD evaluate the presentation to make sure that the [[ref: holder]] provided all requested NRPs.
-Notably, if any expected PoNRs are not received in the presentation, the [[ref: verifier]] SHOULD check to see if the given credential type is revocable.
+Notably, if any expected NRPs are not received in the presentation, the [[ref: verifier]] SHOULD check to see if the given credential type is revocable.
 If not, it is acceptable that no NRP was received.
 However, if the credential used in the generation of the